GO!GO!7188

-Go!Go!7188 (Go Go Nana Ichi Hachi Hachi), also known simply as Go!Go!, was a Japanese rock band with influences spanning from surf rock to punk rock to J-pop.
+Go!Go!7188 (Go Go Nana Ichi Hachi Hachi), also known simply as Go!Go!, was a Japanese rock band with influences spanning from surf rock to punk rock to enka.

 History

 In June 1998, Yumi Nakashima (nicknamed Yuu) and Akiko Hamada (nicknamed Akko), both alumnae of the same year at Shoyo High School in Kagoshima of Kyūshū, formed a band with the goal of participating in a national competition.

 They had previously played together in a Judy and Mary cover band while in high school along with three other girls from their school.
 The band broke up when the members graduated; Yuu and Akko wanted to continue but the other members did not.
 In college, Yuu and Akko formed a new band, along with a boy who played the drums and was the same age as them.
 In November 1998 they participated in the Yamaha Music Foundation's Teens' Music Festival as Go Go 7188.
 They didn't win the grand prize but their performance was seen by their future producer and later the band was signed to the talent agency breast/milia.

-Drummer Takayuki Hosokawa (nicknamed Turkey) joined Go!Go!7188 in 1999, and the band then signed with major label Capitol Music (Toshiba-EMI).
-They went to Tokyo in February 2000, and started recording on the same day they arrived.
+Drummer Takayuki Hosokawa (nicknamed Turkey) joined Go!Go!7188 in 1999 and the band then signed with major label Toshiba-EMI.
+They went to Tokyo in February 2000 and started recording on the same day they arrived.
 Their first single, "Taiyō," was released a few months later on June 28.
 A few days later, the band played their first standalone concert, held at Club Quattro in Shibuya on July 3.
 Go!Go!7188 starting recording their debut album in September of that year with plans to release it in December.
 The album, Dasoku Hokō, was released on December 6, 2000, and peaked at number 25 on the Oricon albums chart.

 In April 2001, "Dotanba de Cancel" was released as the first single from Go!Go!7188's follow up album.
 Reviewers noted the song's sad melody and lyrics, which stood in contrast to their usually upbeat material.
 Later that year, on August 5, the band played at the Rock In Japan Festival for the first time.

 Go!Go!7188 released their second album, Gyotaku, on November 21, 2001.
 Reviewers pointed out the "garage-style" rock, melodies "filled with Taishō era romanticism" and "well-constructed key changes" present in the songs.
 The album surpassed its predecessor, reaching 17 on the Oricon chart.